railwayapp/docs/src/docs/reference/app-sleeping.md

 title: App Sleeping
 ---

-App Sleeping allows you to increase the efficiency of resource utilization on Railway and may reduce the usage cost of a [service](/reference/services), by ensuring it is running only when necessary.
+App Sleeping (aka "Serverless") allows you to increase the efficiency of resource utilization on Railway and may reduce the usage cost of a [service](/reference/services), by ensuring it is running only when necessary.

 ## How it Works